Kay Kyser

 James Kern Kyser (June 18, 1905 – July 23, 1985), known as Kay Kyser, was an American bandleader and radio personality of the 1930s and 1940s.

 Early years

-James Kern Kyser was born in Rocky Mount, North Carolina, the son of pharmacists Emily Royster Kyser (née Howell) and Paul Bynum Kyser.
-He was one of six children, and his mother was the first registered female pharmacist in state.
+Kyser was born in Rocky Mount, North Carolina, the son of pharmacists Emily Royster Kyser (née Howell) and Paul Bynum Kyser.
+He was one of six children, and his mother was the first registered female pharmacist in the state.
 Journalist and newspaper editor Vermont C. Royster was his cousin.
-Kyser graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts degree in 1928, where he was senior class president and was a member of Sigma Nu Fraternity.
+Kyser graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts degree in 1928, where he was senior class president and was a member of Sigma Nu fraternity.

 Owing to his popularity and enthusiasm as a cheerleader, he was invited by Hal Kemp to take over as bandleader when Kemp ventured north to further his career.
 He began taking clarinet lessons but was better as an entertaining announcer than a musician.
 He adopted the initial of his middle name as part of his stage name, for its alliterative effect.